 You may see a message saying that "'Tunnelblick.app' is an application downloaded from the Internet.
 Are you sure you want to open it?".
 Click "Open".

 A window will open.
-Double-click the Tunnelblick icon in the window to start the installation process.
+Control-click the Tunnelblick icon in the window and click "Open" to start the installation process.

 You will be asked if you want to install/reinstall/upgrade/downgrade Tunnelblick.
 Enter an administrator username and password and click "Install" to install Tunnelblick to your Applications folder.
 If you are reinstalling, upgrading, or downgrading, your current copy of Tunnelblick will be put in the Trash before it is replaced.